 Summer Session VI

 *Please note that an additional, non-conflicting course from the FUA schedule may be added to the 3-week Summer Session II in Florence.
-Course offerings may be viewed upon the publication of the Summer 2018 schedule of classes.
+Course offerings may be viewed in the schedule of classes.

 The Florence-only course option is also offered in a 3-credit semester format with courses held once a week, HPFBSF300 The Italian Food Industry: From Farm to Table.
 See the above academic schedule link to view when the semester courses are scheduled in the Fall/Spring.